jandrohen/jandronit/README.md

 - ♻️ I was working on [Elliot Cloud](https://elliotcloud.com/) IoT applied to infrastructure management

-- 🌱 I’m currently learning React and Portainer in my free time
+- 🌱 I’m currently learning GO and Portainer in my free time

 - ❓ Ask me about anything related to MAIN stack and related technologies